andrewlee8247/ccdr/README.md

 Finishing touches were made to the application before deployment.
 Changes were made to the application code and system architecture for better functionality and usability.
 The following changes were made:
 * An additional Cloud Function was created to clean, transform, and upload data back into Cloud Storage as a Parquet file.
     * An issue was detected with mixed datatypes.
-Data types are converted to their proper formats.
+Data types were converted to their proper formats.
-    * Numerically encoded categorical values are changed for certain categorical features.
-For example, values 0, 5, and 6 for education are replaced to 4, indicating "Other" rather than "Unknown".
+    * Numerically encoded categorical values were changed for certain categorical features.
+For example, values 0, 5, and 6 for education were replaced to 4, indicating "Other" rather than "Unknown".
-    * Dollar amounts are converted from Taiwanese dollars to US dollars for easier readability.
+    * Dollar amounts were converted from Taiwanese dollars to US dollars for easier readability.
-    * Unique IDs are created to prevent duplicates.
+    * Unique IDs were created to prevent duplicates.
-    * Data is transformed into Parquet format for better efficiency.
+    * Data was transformed into Parquet format for better efficiency.
 * Cloud Function to batch process data into BigQuery was updated and configured to load Parquet files.
     * Table schema was also adjusted to be compatible with the changed data types.
 * Model in BigQuery ML was retrained with the transformed data and evaluated.